-This category contains any contractual arrangements to be entered into by the University with another university or a company should the award be made.
-Evidence must be provided to the UT Arlington Office of Grants and Contracts that the other entity is aware of the proposed subcontract.
-This should be in the form of a letter of intent to subcontract (signed by the Authorized Signing Official if at another University), that includes a statement or scope of work, a budget and budget justification.
+This category contains any subcontracts proposed by the PI with another university or a company under a prime award.
+Evidence must be provided to UT Arlington Grants and Contracts that the other entity is aware of the proposed subcontract.
+This approval is communicated via a completed Subrecipient Commitment Form (signed by the Authorized Signing Official), that includes a scope of work, a budget and budget justification.
 The sponsor will indicate in their guidelines whether subcontracts are allowed and, if so, the additional documentation that is required to be included in the proposal.

 Subrecipient Form (PDF)

 Battling Alzheimer’s disease

 Computer scientist Heng Huang received a $2 million grant through the National Institutes of Health to analyze complex data and use imaging genomics to predict a person’s probability of contracting Alzheimer’s disease.